peterjc/thapbi-pict/docs/examples/recycled_water/examine_db.rst

     $ cut -c 1-56 P_fallax.tsv
     <SEE TABLE BELOW>

-Now the table only has one data row per unique marker sequence, gain showing this with the sequence truncated:
+Now the table only has one data row per unique marker sequence, again showing this with the sequence truncated:

 ================================ =================== ========